Facts About Linda

 My interest in this topic first emerged when I left my religion and was shunned by everyone in the community, including all members of my family.
 My departure from the Jehovah’s Witnesses coincided with my decision to end a nine-year marriage to my Witness husband.
 In the same year, I moved from my hometown of Portland, Oregon to Chicago, Illinois having secured a promising corporate position that was the financial key to my escape and that particular metamorphosis.

 I wrote a memoir about that experience, one of the most excruciating and exhilarating times of my life: a paradox of sadness and relief, loss and liberation.
-Shunned: How I Lost My Religion and Found Myself will be published in April 2018.
+Shunned: How I Lost My Religion and Found Myself was published in 2018 and is available wherever books are sold.

 But that ending was just the start.
 Eight years after leaving my religion, I said good-bye again, this time to a thriving corporate career.
 I became an executive coach.
 I married a wonderful man and entered a sweet period of peace, joy and productivity.
 Then something tragic happened.